leonism/Breast-Cancer/README.md

 ## Rechecking

 Now that we've got our dataset shining bright with no empty records, we might still be wondering if there's another way to double-check for any sneaky missing values.
 Good news, data groovers!
-Theres a slick method called `.isnull` that performs a boolean check, giving you a smooth true or false response to your inquiry.
-Its like having a jazz soloist confirming every note is in place.
+Theres a slick method called `.isnull` that performs a boolean check, giving you a smooth true or false response to your inquiry. it's like having a jazz soloist confirming every note is in place.
 So, lets slide into it and make sure our dataset is as clean as a crisp vinyl record.
 Let's do this!
 🎷✨

 ## Validating